ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {: #pitr-ui}
 {: ui}

 To initiate a PITR, enter the time that you want to restore back to in Coordinated Universal Time.

+The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
+{: important}

 To restore to the most recent available time, select that option.
 Clicking **Restore** brings up the options for your recovery.
 Enter a name, select the version, region, and allocated resources for the new deployment.
 Click **Recover** to start the process.

 If you use Key Protect and have a key, you must use the CLI to recover, and a command is provided for your convenience.